twoCodersAlone/github-blog/README.md

 ## TODO

+- [ ] fix mobile navbar: it doesn't close when clicking on a Link item.
 - [ ] implement unit test to Navbar - Logo, Items, Icons
 - [ ] implement e2e tests for Navbar - link navigation functionality
-- [ ] refactor on tailwind styles (eg. remove unnecessary dark mode styles)
+- [✅] refactor on tailwind styles (eg. remove unnecessary dark mode styles)
 - [ ] refactor generateVerifyCurrentPathname and tests (eg. name and feel free to improve the logic)